feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 **FTP**

 FTP is a second method for transferring files if SFTP is not available or slow.
 We recommend using the [FileZilla client](http://filezilla-project.org/download.php?type=client).
 It runs on all Major platforms.
-If you require more downloading power, please use a [multi-part](http://en.wikipedia.org/wiki/Download_acceleration) ftp client, like [CuteFTP Home or Pro](http://www.globalscape.com/downloads/).
+If you require more downloading power, please use a [multi-part](http://en.wikipedia.org/wiki/Download_acceleration) ftp client, like [Bitkinex Client](http://www.bitkinex.com/download) .
 There is a [Mac version](http://www.globalscape.com/cuteftpmacpro/) of CuteFTP as well.

 Related tutorial: [What to Do If FTP Speeds Are Slow](https://www.feralhosting.com/faq/view?question=28)

-Sometimes SFTP is considerably slower than what is possible; if this is the case, try using FTP.
-If using a secure connection is paramount, connect using OpenVPN before FTP is used.
-Please see this [FAQ](https://www.feralhosting.com/faq/view?question=5).
-Macs usually have OpenVPN support built-in.

 **SSH**